NamesJoeyWheeler/PearsonDL/README.md

 -Open up the .py file (do not run this with Windows CMD).

--Enter the book ID (instructions for how to get it are lower down this readme.
+-Enter the book ID (instructions for how to get it are lower down this readme).
 Press enter.

 -Enter how many pages the book is.
 You should be able to find out by going onto the last page of the book on the Pearson site.
 Press enter.